Metrics

 Infrastructure Metrics

-• Cluster-level metrics — Aggregated views of cluster utilization and performance.
-See CMK Metrics for the complete list.
+- Cluster-level metrics — Aggregated views of cluster utilization and performance.
+See CMK Telemetry for the complete list.

-• Node-level metrics — Granular views of node utilization and performance.
-See VM Metrics for the complete list.
+- Node-level metrics — Granular GPU, CPU, memory, disk, and network metrics per node.
+See VM Telemetry for the complete list.

 Custom Metrics